No. 4/2023

 US electric car manufacturer refuses collective bargaining agreements

 Since 27 October 2023, more and more Tesla garages in Sweden have been out on strike.
-The IF Metall trade union initially called a strike for Tesla workers in twelve garages, but 100 garages are now already affected.
+The IF Metall trade union initially called a strike for Tesla workers in ten garages, but 100 garages are now already affected.
 Since 7 November 2023, there have been extensive solidarity actions by the transport union blocking the unloading of Tesla cars at Swedish ports.
 Since 17 November 2023, the cleaning of Tesla sites has been boycotted.
 Electricians have stopped installing and repairing Tesla charging stations.
 Since 21 November 2023, the Painters' association has refused to paint Tesla cars, and mail and parcels are no longer being delivered.
 All construction work has been suspended since 28 November 2023.
 The Musicians' association has threatened to ban certain types of music in Tesla cars.
 The conflict could escalate further and spread to ports in Denmark and Norway.

 Solidarity strikes can completely paralyse a company